 - FILL/TOPSOIL this layer was encountered from the existing ground surface level at all test locations to a maximum depth of 0.70m (BH1).
-The topsoil/fill soils comprised brown, silty sand trace gravel and rootlets. - SAND Natural sand was encountered in all boreholes underlying the fill soils, to a maximum drilled depth of 5.00m depth (BH1), in which the borehole was terminated.
-The deposit comprised very loose grading to dense/very dense, orange brown grading to pale brown, medium grained, moist, sand.
-Minor shell fragments and fine quartz sub rounded gravel were identified at different depths within the boreholes.
+The topsoil/fill soils comprised brown, silty sand trace gravel and rootlets, greater depths of fill were generally encountered within No.142. - SAND Natural sand was encountered in all boreholes underlying the fill soils, to a maximum drilled depth of 8.50m depth (BH6 & BH7), in which the boreholes were terminated.
+The deposit comprised very loose grading to very dense, orange brown grading to pale brown, medium grained, moist, sand with some weakly cemented sand layers.
+Minor shell fragments and fine quartz sub rounded gravel were identified at varying depths within the boreholes.

 A free standing ground water table or significant water seepage were not identified within any of the boreholes.
-No signs of ground water were observed after the retrieval of the DCP rods.